zvictor/brainyduck/README.md

 <p align="center">
   <strong>A micro "no-backend" backend framework 🤯</strong><br />
-  <sub>faugra is an opinionated approach to quickly building powerful backends while leveraging on the power of FAUnadb + GRAphql.</sub>
+  <sub>faugra is an opinionated approach to quickly building powerful backends while leveraging on the power of serverless and modern architectures.</sub>
 </p>

 <p align="center">